-This course will discuss the importance of innovation in health systems strengthening and new ways of thinking and organizing people, processes, and resources to make this happen.
-The focus will not be limited to new medicines, diagnostics, health technologies or product innovation and will extend to new ideas, practices, institutional arrangements health policies, systems and delivery methods that improve efficiency, effectiveness, quality, sustainability, safety and/or affordability within the health systems context.
-Students will learn how combining technological innovations with other innovations in health systems (such as innovative approaches to governance, financing, service delivery, awareness creation and health seeking behavior changes) enables effective adoption of innovations for enhancement of child health and specifically to treatment and care of childhood cancers and other catastrophic illnesses.
+The course will discuss the importance of harnessing the power of innovation to respond to unmet health needs and save children.
+It will focus on innovation in health systems strengthening and new ways of thinking and organizing people, processes, and resources to make this happen.
+The focus will not be limited to product innovation.
+The students will learn how to foster new approaches to complex and persistent problems in child health through new or improved child health policies, systems, technologies, and services that improve equity, efficiency, effectiveness, quality, sustainability, safety and/or affordability within the health systems context.

-GCH8282 Thesis Practicum 1.5 credits
+GCH8282 Thesis Practicum

+1.5 credits